Canned Heat: 2000s–2020s

 Canned Heat's popularity has endured in some European countries and Australia.
 Their studio albums during this period include Boogie 2000 (1999), and Friends in the Can (2003), which features various guests, including John Lee Hooker, Taj Mahal, Trout, Corey Stevens, Roy Rogers, Mandel, Larry Taylor, and Vestine.
 Eric Clapton and Dr. John made guest appearances on the Christmas Album (2007).
 In July 2007, a documentary, Boogie with Canned Heat: The Canned Heat Story, was released, as was a biography of Wilson, Blind Owl Blues, by author Rebecca Davis Winters.

 By 2000, Robert Lucas had departed and the lineup was completed by Dallas Hodge (vocals, guitar), John Paulus (guitar) and Stanley "Baron" Behrens (harmonica, saxophone, flute).
 Lucas returned to Canned Heat in late 2005 but left again in the fall of 2008.
 He died, age 46, on November 23, 2008, at a friend's home in Long Beach, California; the cause was an apparent drug overdose.
 Other more recent deaths of band members included Hite's brother, bassist Richard Hite, who died at age 50 on September 22, 2001, due to complications from cancer.
 Also, former bassist Antonio de la Barreda died of a heart attack on February 17, 2009.

 From late 2008 to the Spring of 2010 the lineup included Dale Spalding (guitar, harmonica and vocals), Barry Levenson (lead guitar), Greg Kage (bass), and classic lineup hold-over and band leader de la Parra on drums.
 Mandel and Larry Taylor toured with Canned Heat during the summer of 2009 on the Heroes of Woodstock Tour to celebrate the 40th anniversary of Woodstock.
 In 2010, Taylor and Mandel officially replaced Kage and Levenson, and as of 2012, this lineup (de la Parra, Taylor, Mandel, and Spalding) continued to tour regularly.

 In October 2012, during a festival tour in Spain, France and Switzerland, Randy Resnick was called to replace Mandel who had to quit the tour due to health issues.
 Resnick played two dates, October 4 and 5, but had to return home for prior commitments.
 De la Parra was able to get Paulus to fly in from Portland to finish the tour.
 On September 7, 2013, Paulus once again substituted for Mandel at the Southern Maryland Blues Festival.
 In 2014, he officially replaced Mandel.
 On August 19, 2019, longtime bass guitarist Taylor died after a twelve-year battle with cancer.
 Drummer Frank Cook died on July 9, 2021, aged 79.

-Musical style and influences

-Canned Heat's musical style encompasses blues, country blues, rhythm and blues, boogie-woogie, psychedelic, psychedelic funk, rock and roll, blues rock and boogie rock.